lcmhhhhhh/lcmTestPage/docs/troubleshooting.md

 ## Frequently asked questions (FAQs)

-- **Q: How do I update Gemini CLI to the latest version?**
+- **Q: How do I update VeCLI to the latest version?**
-  - A: If you installed it globally via `npm`, update it using the command `npm install -g @google/gemini-cli@latest`.
+  - A: If you installed it globally via `npm`, update it using the command `npm install -g @vecli/vecli@latest`.
 If you compiled it from source, pull the latest changes from the repository, and then rebuild using the command `npm run build`.

-- **Q: Where are the Gemini CLI configuration or settings files stored?**
+- **Q: Where are the VeCLI configuration or settings files stored?**
-  - A: The Gemini CLI configuration is stored in two `settings.json` files:
+  - A: The VeCLI configuration is stored in two `settings.json` files:
-    1. In your home directory: `~/.gemini/settings.json`.
+    1. In your home directory: `~/.ve/settings.json`.
-    2. In your project's root directory: `./.gemini/settings.json`.
+    2. In your project's root directory: `./.ve/settings.json`.

-    Refer to [Gemini CLI Configuration](./cli/configuration.md) for more details.
+    Refer to [VeCLI Configuration](./cli/configuration.md) for more details.

 - **Q: Why don't I see cached token counts in my stats output?**
   - A: Cached token information is only displayed when cached tokens are being used.
-This feature is available for API key users (Gemini API key or Google Cloud Vertex AI) but not for OAuth users (such as Google Personal/Enterprise accounts like Google Gmail or Google Workspace, respectively).
-This is because the Gemini Code Assist API does not support cached content creation.
-You can still view your total token usage using the `/stats` command in Gemini CLI.
+This feature is available for API key users (vecli API key or Volcano Engine Vertex AI) but not for OAuth users (such as volcengine Personal/Enterprise accounts like volcengine Gmail or volcengine Workspace, respectively).
+This is because the Ve Code Assist API does not support cached content creation.
+You can still view your total token usage using the `/stats` command in VeCLI.

 ## Common error messages and solutions